markhliu/AtariBreakoutPolicyGradients/README.md

 ![dig_tunnel](https://user-images.githubusercontent.com/50116107/132134465-a45448b8-120e-4928-8901-9d2ec6a54afb.gif)   ![breakout2](https://user-images.githubusercontent.com/50116107/132328577-256d3026-aea9-4897-8d59-b4886308ba65.gif)

-Use policy gradients to train an agent to play the Atari Breakout game
+Use policy gradients to train an agent to play the Atari Breakout game.

 The goal of this repo is to train the agent so that it learns to dig a tunnel on the side of the wall to send the ball to the back of the wall to score more efficiently.

 In 2013, the DeepMind team achieved this by using a different approach, namely, the Deep Q Learning method.
-Policy gradients is a different method in reinforcement learning.
+Policy Gradient is a different method in reinforcement learning.

 Here I am using the policy gradients approach, inspired by this post: http://karpathy.github.io/2016/05/31/rl/